There's a lot of commonly asked questions and general curiosity surrounding Testosterone vs HGH, AKA (human growth hormone).

-This article is about education, not dictation; I will try to share with you what I’ve learned over the years, so you can make educated choices and decisions of first: what testosterone and HGH are; where it’s found and produced.
+The information here is about education, not dictation; merly a little help towards educated choices and decisions of first: what testosterone and HGH are; as well as where their found and produced.

-This is why at different times, depending on what your stress levels are; the body releases hormones to meet what it feels is needed to compensate for this.
+This is why at different times, depending on what your stress levels are; the body releases hormones to meet what it feels is needed to compensate for these changing levels.

-Even today, scientists and doctors have gray or inconclusive evidence on the subject of testosterone vs HGH. little is still known about manipulating these hormonal levels for optimum physique muscle growth, or performance effects.
+little is still known about manipulating hormonal levels for optimum muscle growth, or performance effects.

 HGH is a natural hormone produced by the pituitary gland; this is primarily responsible for increasing growth in children and adolescents.
 It also regulates muscle, bone growth and body composition.